Pentecostalism: Statistics and denominations

 After William H. Durham began preaching his Finished Work doctrine in 1910, many Pentecostals rejected the Wesleyan doctrine of entire sanctification and began to teach that there were only two definite crisis experiences in the life of a Christian: conversion and Spirit baptism.
 These Finished Work Pentecostals (also known as "Baptistic" or "Reformed" Pentecostals because many converts were originally drawn from Baptist and Presbyterian backgrounds) teach that a person is initially sanctified at the moment of conversion.
 After conversion, the believer grows in grace through a lifelong process of progressive sanctification.
 There are 390 denominations that adhere to the finished work position.
-They include the Assemblies of God, the Foursquare Gospel Church, and the Open Bible Churches.
+They include the Assemblies of God, the Foursquare Gospel Church, the Pentecostal Church of God, and the Open Bible Churches.

 The 1904–1905 Welsh Revival laid the foundation for British Pentecostalism including a distinct family of denominations known as Apostolic Pentecostalism (not to be confused with Oneness Pentecostalism).
 These Pentecostals are led by a hierarchy of living apostles, prophets, and other charismatic offices.
 Apostolic Pentecostals are found worldwide in 30 denominations, including the Apostolic Church based in the United Kingdom.

-There are 80 Pentecostal denominations that are classified as Jesus' Name or Oneness Pentecostalism (often self identifying as "Apostolic Pentecostals").
+There are 80 Pentecostal denominations that are classified as Jesus's Name or Oneness Pentecostalism (often self identifying as "Apostolic Pentecostals").
 These differ from the rest of Pentecostalism in several significant ways.
 Oneness Pentecostals reject the doctrine of the Trinity.
 They do not describe God as three persons but rather as three manifestations of the one living God.
-Oneness Pentecostals practice Jesus' Name Baptism—water baptisms performed in the name of Jesus Christ, rather than that of the Trinity.
-Oneness Pentecostal adherents believe repentance, baptism in Jesus' name, and Spirit baptism are all essential elements of the conversion experience.
+Oneness Pentecostals practice Jesus's Name Baptism—water baptisms performed in the name of Jesus Christ, rather than that of the Trinity.
+Oneness Pentecostal adherents believe repentance, baptism in Jesus's name, and Spirit baptism are all essential elements of the conversion experience.
 Oneness Pentecostals hold that repentance is necessary before baptism to make the ordinance valid, and receipt of the Holy Spirit manifested by speaking in other tongues is necessary afterwards, to complete the work of baptism.
 This differs from other Pentecostals, along with evangelical Christians in general, who see only repentance and faith in Christ as essential to salvation.
 This has resulted in Oneness believers being accused by some (including other Pentecostals) of a "works-salvation" soteriology, a charge they vehemently deny.
 Oneness Pentecostals insist that salvation comes by grace through faith in Christ, coupled with obedience to his command to be "born of water and of the Spirit"; hence, no good works or obedience to laws or rules can save anyone.
 For them, baptism is not seen as a "work" but rather the indispensable means that Jesus himself provided to come into his kingdom.
 The major Oneness churches include the United Pentecostal Church International and the Pentecostal Assemblies of the World.